Our mission is to surround students with a community of support, empowering them to stay in school and achieve in life.

 CIS of Washington Network Children and youth deserve a caring community that empowers them to achieve their goals in the classroom and beyond.
 In order to do so, racism and other inequalities in our educational system and society must be acknowledged and addressed.
 The Communities In Schools of Washington network exists to build on student strengths and overcome systemic barriers through advocacy, partnerships, and individualized social-emotional supports.

-Local communities may have ample resources to address these challenges, but students and families often have a hard time accessing and navigating the maze of public and private services.
+Local communities may have ample resources to address these challenges, but students and families may have a hard time accessing and navigating the maze of public and private services.

 How We Help Students